maelfabien/maelfabien.github.io/_posts/2019-10-28-Streamlit.md

 Your container is now available on `http://localhost:8501/` !

 This is how you can build a simple yet state-of-the-art NER web application using Docker, Spacy, and Streamlit.
 You can now use AWS, GCP or Azure to deploy the container in a few minutes :)

+NB: Awesome work in the comments by Zeph Grunschlag to deploy it on AWS Fargate in 1 command line, the repo is [here](https://github.com/tzaffi/streamlit-cdk-fargate).